With Instructors Anthony Von der Muhll, L.Ac., DAOM, DNBAO, FAIPM and Jamie Bender, L.Ac., DAOM

 with Anthony Von der Muhll

-Prerequisite: completion of our 16-hour Hip, Thigh, Knee: History, Exam, Assessment & Treatment course (in-person, or distance-learning)
+Pre-req: Hip, Thigh, Knee: History, Exam, Assessment & Treatment (16 in-person or distance-learning PDAs)

 at the Academy of Chinese Culture and Health Sciences, 1600 Broadway, Oakland CA